Trung-Sloth/bme680_1/README.md

 After that, click the Gear symbol in the upper left of the screen -> choose Project Settings -> you can get the Web API key, Project ID there

 ## Downloaded lib:
-  sudo apt update
+1. 'sudo apt update'
-  sudo apt install python3-pip python3-smbus i2c-tools
+2. 'sudo apt install python3-pip python3-smbus i2c-tools'

-  pip3 install adafruit-blinka
+3. 'pip3 install adafruit-blinka'
-  pip3 install adafruit-circuitpython-bme680
+4. 'pip3 install adafruit-circuitpython-bme680'
-  pip3 install pyrebase4
+5. 'pip3 install pyrebase4'